 - maintain personal care and other activities of daily living

 - provide dementia care

 - implement safe work practices and infection control

 - advocate for clients and legal aspects of working in a health related field

 The qualification also provides a pathway for progression to a Certificate IV in Ageing support, a Diploma of Nursing or other health related qualifications.

 To find out more about the course click onto the following headings:

-The course is delivered over 40 weeks in a blended format - online and compulsory weekly training/simulation sessions and 120 hrs. of practical placement in a TLC Aged Care facility.
+The course is delivered over 12 months in a blended format - online delivery and weekly training/simulation sessions and 120 hrs. of practical placement in a TLC Aged Care facility.

 The sessions are once a week from 9:00am to 4.00pm at our training centre (located at Head Office - Melbourne).